-• If you are in the shop, please exit using the back doors and proceed down the alley behind the school and meet in front of the MCI campus.
+• If you are in the shop, please exit using the front entrance doors and proceed to the front of the MCI campus.

 Shelter in Place

 If an incident occurs and the building or around become unstable or if the air outdoors becomes dangerous due to toxic or irritating substances, it is usually safer to stay indoors, because leaving the area may expose you to that danger.
 To Shelter in Place means to make a shelter of the building that you are in and with a few adjustments, can be made even safer and more comfortable until it is safe to go outside.